If you're a bad driver with a terrible driving record, don’t despair, you can still get cheap rates. Find the best car insurance for bad drivers now!

 As far as most insurance companies are concerned, there are three types of drivers.

 The best drivers are known as “preferred risk.”
 Those with good but imperfect driving records are called “standard risk.”
-The rest are tossed into a “high risk” category.
+The rest are the bad drivers that are tossed into a “high risk” category.

 What do you have to do to be labeled a high-risk driver?
 Anything that suggests you’re more likely than the average policyholder to file a claim that will cost your insurer money.
 In turn, they’ll charge you more for car insurance.
 In fact, high-risk drivers can pay up to four times as much for the same insurance.
 No matter what your driving record looks like, QuoteWizard can help you save money on your car insurance.